saizhang1/NLP-text-analysis/README.md

 valuable source to formulate requirements for the next version of this feature.
 As a user's insights analytics manager you need to identify core user’s issues / advancements -> and to make suggestions of what should we focus on / take into account while developing new Grids

+## Dataset
+### NPS:
+From time to time we ask users about their willingness to recommend Miro (1-10 point scale) with an option to leave text feedback.
+How: in-product pop-up window, request initiated by Miro.

+### Feature feedback:
+For several features users are able to reveal their satisfaction (1-5 point scale) and leave text feedback.
+How: in-product feature-rating window, feedback initiated by user.
+Data in the table provided only for Grids feature.

+### Support tickets:
+Miro users and site visitors are able to write support requests.
+How: in-product / on web-site menu item, request initiated by user / visitor.

+### User’s roles:
+We collect the data regarding user’s functional roles.
+When we can’t identify it, we categorise it as ‘Not detected’.

+### User’s segments:
+Miro is freemium with two paid segments: self-serve (paid teams) and high-touch (big enterprise customers).
+As a user can participate in several teams, he/she can belong to more than one segment.